The A to G Structure: A Simple Framework for Presentations That Actually Land

 Jul 03, 2026

 At The Presenter Coach, we've spent years teaching structure the hard way before we noticed something.
 Almost every talk, meeting update, or pitch that actually worked was quietly following the same shape.
 So we named it: the A to G structure.
-It's not glamorous, but it is one of the simplest ways we know to turn a jumble of good points into something an audience can follow, feel, and act on.
+It is one of the simplest ways we know to turn a jumble of good points into something an audience can follow, feel, and act on.

 Here's the idea in outline.

-From here, the structure moves into its middle section (D to G), where you build your case point by point, before mirroring your way back to the big picture you opened with and landing on a clear, specific next step for your audience to take.
+From here, the structure moves into its middle section, where you build your case point by point, (D/E - Define and Explain) before hitting the (F) Finale.
+This mirrors the big picture you opened with evolving into your key “Impact” message.
+And before you end - you always (always) give the audience something to do, think, or feel next… in G - Get Them Onboard landing on a clear, specific next step for your audience to take.

 We've seen this structure rescue a two-minute team briefing and a keynote in front of hundreds.
 It works because it doesn't ask you to be a different kind of speaker.
-It just asks you to put your existing ideas in an order your audience's brain already expects.
+It just asks you to put your existing ideas in an order your audience's brain wants to hear.

 If you'd like the full A to G worksheet, along with the rest of the structure and how to use it in your own meetings, talks, or pitches, get in touch with The Presenter Coach team.
 We'd love to help you put it into practice.